twisted/towncrier/CONTRIBUTING.rst

   - This will result in another build which will publish to PyPI.
   - Confirm the presence of the release on PyPI.

-- If not processing the final release, `dismiss the approving review <https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/dismissing-a-pull-request-review>`_.
+- `Dismiss the approving review <https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/dismissing-a-pull-request-review>`_.

-  - The review process will be reused for any subsequent release candidates as well as the final release so it must be cleared at each stage.
+  - The review process will be reused for any subsequent release candidates, the final release, and the post-release tweaks so it must be cleared at each stage.

 - Notify the `Twisted-Python maillist <https://twistedmatrix.com/cgi-bin/mailman/listinfo/twisted-python>`_ of the release to allow for feedback if a pre-release and just for notification if a final release.